jmwohl/Openframe-JSClientDocs/source/index.html.md

 ------------------- | -----------
-rooftop             | We found the exact point with rooftop level accuracy range_interpolation | We found the exact point by performing [address range interpolation](http://en.wikipedia.org/wiki/Geocoding#Address_interpolation) street_center       | The result is a geocoded street centroid place               | The point is a city/town/place
+rooftop             | We found the exact point with rooftop level accuracy range_interpolation | We found the exact point by performing [address range interpolation](http://en.wikipedia.org/wiki/Geocoding#Address_interpolation) point               | We found the exact point from address range interpolation where the range contained a single point street_center       | The result is a geocoded street centroid place               | The point is a city/town/place state               | The point is a state

 ### Reverse geocoding